John O’ Groats

 Visiting Tips

 3: Want to look for orcas?
-Head to Duncansby lighthouse as it offers elevated views of the sea from the car park.
+Head to Duncansby Lighthouse as it offers elevated views of the sea from the car park.

 Tourist Information

-As already mentioned I wouldn’t bother visiting the village unless you need some shopping but the visitor centre should keep you occupied for a couple of hours at least.
+As already mentioned, I wouldn’t bother visiting the village unless you need some shopping, but the visitor centre should keep you occupied for an hour or so.
+Bonus points go to the site owners for offering free car parking (unlike its southern counterpart at Lands End) and free photos of the signpost (again, unlike Lands End).

-As his family grew his seven sons began fighting over who should become the next head of the family so in a clever attempt to stop the in-fighting he built an octagonal house with eight doors and an eight-sided table.
+As his family grew, his seven sons began fighting over who should become the next head of the family, so in a clever attempt to stop the in-fighting, he built an octagonal house with eight doors and an eight-sided table.
+The story goes that each son would enter the house via his own door and take a seat at the octagonal table, which meant none of them could ever be the head of the table.

-You might be lucky enough to see nesting Atlantic puffins during their May-July breeding season and you’ll be able to see guillemots, razorbills and fulmars throughout the year as well as grey seals, sea otters and even the occasional orca.
+You might be lucky enough to see Atlantic puffins during their May-July breeding season, and you’ll be able to see guillemots, razorbills, and fulmars throughout the year, as well as grey seals, sea otters, and even the occasional orca.
+The coastline is truly stunning around John O’Groats, so I suggest making it your main priority, with the famous signpost relegated to just one last thing to see after an epic walk.

 Things to Do

-Hop Onboard the John O’Groats Ferry: Embark on a journey across the sea on the John O’Groats Ferry.
+Hop onboard the John O’Groats Ferry: Embark on a journey across the sea on the John O’Groats Ferry.
 The ferry offers a unique perspective of the Caithness coastline as well as an opportunity to spot seals, dolphins, and various sea birds in their natural habitat.

-Visit the John O’ Groats Gallery: This gallery is a treasure trove of local arts and crafts.
-Pick up a memento of your visit including furniture made from driftwood and handmade pieces of decorative glass.
+Visit the John O’Groats Gallery.
+This gallery is a treasure trove of local arts and crafts.
+Pick up a memento of your visit, including furniture made from driftwood and handmade pieces of decorative glass.

 Take a Stroll on Duncansby Head: Just a short walk from John O’ Groats, Duncansby Head offers stunning views of the famous sea stacks that are home to countless seabirds.
 The jagged cliffs and the crashing waves create a dramatic and breathtaking landscape that’s a fantastic photo opportunity.

-Visit the Puffin Croft Petting Farm: This family-friendly farm offers an opportunity to meet and feed a variety of animals including goats, rabbits, and chickens.
-The farm shop sells a range of locally sourced products and it’s easily walked from the signpost in just 10 minutes.
+Visit the Puffin Croft Petting Farm: This family-friendly farm offers an opportunity to meet and feed a variety of animals, including goats, rabbits, and chickens.
+The farm shop sells a range of locally sourced products, and it’s easily walked from the signpost in just 10 minutes.

 The Signpost: The famous John O’Groats signpost is one of Scotland’s most-photographed landmarks.
 Take a selfie in front of the post before exploring the visitor centre’s shops and restaurants.